 One of my criteria is that patterns should be easily printable.
 Usually, that means in pdf format.
 Some indie designers don’t make it that easy to print out their patterns.
 The sites that made it onto this list, all provide patterns in the pdf format.

-I also like a large selection of patterns and designers, with a slant toward the more professionally edited and formated patterns.
+I also like a large selection of patterns and designers, with a slant toward the more professionally edited and formatted patterns.
 Knitting magazine publishers tend to be great at this.

 - Knitty.com This is one of my favorite sources of knitting patterns.
 Technically, knitty.com is an online knitting magazine.
 You can find some good informative articles in addition to the patterns.
 You’ll find a wide variety of projects and even some projects from big name designers, all FREE!
 Best of all, every pattern has a difficulty rating right at the top, so you can move on quickly if it’s beyond your current ambitions.
 The search function is a little awkward, but it works well enough and I love the variety.